fienvh/uit-documentatie/content/uitid_en/latest/activities/user_activities.md

 This call is typically used to build lists of "users who liked this event" or "users who are going to this event"

-* Methode: GET
+* Method: GET
-* Authenticatie: ConsumerRequest from the Service Consumer who performs the search
+* Authentication: ConsumerRequest from the Service Consumer who performs the search

 ```
 {server}/activity/